 Every girl dreams of the fairytale romance, and marrying their best friend.
-Part of me believes that most guys dream of this too, just without the fairytale theme.
+A good part of me believes that most guys dream of this too.

 With the help of Pinterest, you can bet that any girl you talk to has their entire wedding pinned on the Internet, and thanks to rom-coms and epic love tales, every woman swoons over the thought of a beautiful romance.